 NASA’s Space Shuttle Program

-NASA’s space shuttle fleet may look inferior compared to the giant rockets of the past.
+NASA’s space shuttle fleet may look inferior to the giant rockets of the past.
 However, its 30-year flight history makes it a good measuring stick for rocket booster match-ups.
-And, of course, it depends on how you measure the shuttles.
+Of course, it depends on how you measure the shuttles.

 Each NASA space shuttle is about 122 feet (37 meters) long from nose to stern and stands 56 feet (17 meters) tall.
 They have a total wingspan of about 78 feet (23 meters).